ozntel/oz-calendar/README.md

 -   You can right-click any date in the calendar view to create a note for a certain date
 -   The plus icon is defaulted to create a note for today

+## Commands for Day Navigation

+You can use directly **Go to Previous Day** and **Go to Next Day** commands to navigate between dates or assign any hotkey to change the active date easily from your keyboard.

 ## Style Settings Plugin Support

 You can customize some of the calendar style settings using the **Style Settings Plugin**.